Search This Blog

 Stuart Lachs has written persuasively about the role of the Roshi, and this blurry area where East meets West.
 (Cf the provocative title "When the Saints Go Marching In: Modern Day Zen Hagiography").
 I hesitate to blur the edges of his argument.
 I concur that making any Roshi into some kind of irrefutable font of wisdom is a sure way of setting up for disappointment, but my thesis is that we in the West have set up our own set of expectations that can be equally debilitating.

 I practiced with Bob Aitken on Oahu.
-Aitken Roshi had the most diverse international crowd though nowhere near the size of San Francisco Zen Center.
-Besides the Manoa zendo.
+Aitken Roshi had the most diverse international crowd, though nowhere near the size of the San Francisco Zen Center, besides the Manoa zendo.
 I sat in the Palolo Valley Temple before construction was complete, and in a way that was perfect--my work with Bob never felt really finished.
-Officially he was the most scholarly of all the teachers I worked with.
+Officially, he was the most scholarly of all the teachers I worked with.
 He could be uncomfortably rigid when lecturing; then in the blink of an eye, he became very personal, even vulnerable, but the feeling was not disconcerting.
-I always felt that if I were a good student I'd be part of his next chapter.
+I always felt that if I were a good student, I'd be part of his next chapter.
 His students were dedicated; everybody had their job, did their work, and seemed to maintain their own autonomy.
 People were building the temple around him.
 By contrast, I also sat several sesshins at Crestone Mountain Zen Center when it was in its infancy.
 It was clear the minute you took your seat that it was Baker Roshi’s project.

-John Tarrant’s California Diamond Sangha and then the Pacific Zen Institute was very dependent on Tarrant Roshi’s inspiration.
+John Tarrant’s California Diamond Sangha and the Pacific Zen Institute were very dependent on Tarrant Roshi’s inspiration.
 Like many of the early Diamond sangha, we depended on rented halls or members’ living rooms for a floating zendo with sesshin conducted in a ramshackle, drafty Episcopal retreat campus.
 One of my tasks when I was president of PZI was to find a site for a retreat center in the north country.
 I failed.
-I learned that the teaching is not dependent on the convenience of a fancy temple, but having a comfortable, reliable place to put down a zafu.
-In a very real sense, John more than any other teacher allowed me to disconnect from whatever ties to a cultural Japanese religion remained.
+I learned that teaching is not dependent on the convenience of a fancy temple, but rather on having a comfortable, reliable place to put down a zafu.
+In a very real sense, John, more than any other teacher, allowed me to disconnect from whatever ties to a cultural Japanese religion remained.

 Although I had to pick and choose from my heap of memories to create this SNL Zen sketch, each of the characteristics I highlight I’ve overheard in Zen centers.
 I confess to making up the character of the “Super Roshi,” but the “Lady in Sneakers” comes from a dharma talk by a woman who has received transmission.
 I intended for them to be funny, but blog posts don't allow for hearing feedback chuckles.
 These myths are also the stuff that fuels expectations.
 We’ve all heard some variations of these myths, and I submit that they stand in our way as much as “Transmitted Enlightenment Roshi.”